 5. Place the bag in the refrigerator and let the beef shank marinate for at least 4 hours, or overnight for best results.

-See also How to cook white mushrooms in a pan
+See also How long to cook swedish potato sausage

 After marinating, you can proceed to cook the beef shank according to your desired recipe.
 The marinated beef shank can be grilled, roasted, or braised to perfection.
 Remember to discard the marinade and pat the beef shank dry before cooking to avoid excessive moisture.